 To keep the whole process short we’ve taken a pool of random value investment funds and a pool of random value based screeners within Equities Lab and compared the returns.

 Using Fund visualizer, we compiled a list of funds that focus on value investments.
+You can browse around this site to know the list of funds we’ve compiled.
 Before we read into the chart too much, it is worth noting that these returns do not include any sales charges or maintenance fees that would be charged by your typical fund.

 It appears that since 2006, all of these funds made a profit, with the majority of them returning between 50% and 150% over that time period.
 The highest performing fund gets you around 250% over that time period, which means that is the threshold that the screeners with the Equities Lab platform must beat.